-Do not be lured by the scenic photos, adventure trips and large balikbayan boxes posted on social media sites.
+Do not be lured by the scenic photos, adventure trips, and large balikbayan boxes posted on social media sites.
 They do not reflect on the real lives of OFWs.
 Behind the camera, the life of OFWs is not pretty as it seems.

 OFWs own big houses

 Particularly in the Middle East, OFWs are living in incommodious quarters with poor living conditions.
-A single refrigerator is shared by a dozen of workers (or more) with higher chance of having their items mixed (with others) and stolen.
+A single refrigerator is shared by a dozen of workers (or more) with a higher chance of having their items mixed (with others) and stolen.
 They live in such conditions to save money and send them to families back home.

 Life is lonely abroad.

-OFWS own lots of cash.
+OFWS owns lots of cash.

-OFWs are free from debts.
+OFWs are free from debt.